Ultrafast loss of lattice coherence in the light-induced structural phase transition of V$_2$O$_3$

-An alternative scenario is one in which the lattice symmetry change is prompt, but dephasing dominates and the dynamics become overdamped when the system passes through the phase transition.
-The strong increase in dephasing may be due to the high number of free carriers generated during the phase transition, which could lead to more electron phonon scattering, or it may result from a strong anharmonic coupling between phonon modes.
-This would lead to a rapid redistribution of energy within the lattice and generate modes over a broad range of wave-vectors.
-Such anharmonicity may be enhanced when the system is out-of-equilibrium because, although the unit cell symmetry has changed on the ultrafast timescale, the unit cell volume cannot react as fast~\cite{Singer2018}.
-V$_2$O$_3$ undergoes a large discontinuous change in volume across the phase transition~\cite{mcwhan_metal-insulator_1970}, and thus, after photoexcitation, the metallic phase is effectively compressed, thus such multi-mode scattering is likely to be the dominate source of dephasing.
-The increased strength of the mode coupling in the photoexcited state will then persist until the unit cell fully relaxes after several hundreds of picoseconds.
-Such a process could be tracked in a three pulse measurement~\cite{Wall2013}.
-Finally, we note that we cannot conclusively prove that the photoexcited HS state is the same as the high temperature thermal phase without a direct probe of the lattice such as diffraction.
-However, regardless of the exact symmetry of the excited state the lattice dynamics are likely dominated by disorder and overdamping.
+Finally, we note that we cannot conclusively prove that the photoexcited HS state is the same as the high temperature thermal phase without a direct probe of the lattice.
+Regardless, the lattice dynamics are likely dominated by disorder and overdamping.
 In principle, a high symmetry state could be generated in which there are no Raman active modes and in this case the lattice response could remain harmonic.
 However, in this case the transient symmetry would have to be significantly higher than both the equilibrium low and high temperature structures.
 Such a high symmetry phase should then also be accessible from the high temperature structure, which is not seen.
-Thus we exclude this possibility.
+Ultimately, time-resolve diffuse X-ray scattering would be needed to definitively prove the symmetry and disorder in the photoinduced state~\cite{Wall2018a}.